 Without proper oral hygiene, bacteria can build up in the mouth and infect the gums.

 In its early stages, gum disease may not produce any symptoms.
 That’s why it is important to see us regularly for professional dental cleanings and dental exams.
-Contact our dental office if you begin experiencing any of the following symptoms:
+Contact our South Bend, IN dental office if you begin experiencing any of the following symptoms:

 - Red gums